|PRODUCT SPECS & INFO|

-If your office would like a starting point for meeting the new regulations (requiring compliance by Sept, 2013), we have great resource links here:
+If your office would like a starting point for meeting the new regulations, we have great resource links here:

 Does the total number of employees that work for your practice total more than 15?
 If not, this program provides you with everything you need.
 The program covers not only all the HIPAA/HITECH,and Compliance program requirements, but also the various employer regulations as well (ie, ADA, OSHA, EEOC, FMLA, etc.).
 Many federal regulations change when you have more than 15 employees, and this program is written for offices with less than 15 employees.
 Back to top